DanieleBertagnoli/LinuxDotfiles/README.md

 Feel free to open issues or contact me to discuss any bugs, problems, or potential improvements.

 ## Roadmap
-- [ ] ArchHyprland: Adapt Arch dotfiles to clean Arch installtions (up to now works only for EndevourOS)
+- [ ] ArchHyprland: Adapt Arch dotfiles to clean Arch installtions (up to now it was tested only for EndevourOS)
 - [x] ArchHyprland: Add Bluetooth support and laptop configuration
 - [x] ArchHyprland: Add the pywal theme for waybar
 - [ ] Ubuntu: Update Ubuntu dotfiles wiki
 - [ ] Ubuntu: Refactor Ubuntu dotfiles
 - [x] RHEL: Add installation file
+- [ ] RHEL: Update dotfiles wiki

 ## Ubuntu dotfiles &nbsp; <img src="Images/ubuntu.png" width="30">
 These dotfiles are used to set up Ubuntu-GNOME systems (you can slightly modify some commands to adapt it to any Debian-based distribution).
 To run the setup, simply run the commands: